nterreri/thesis/report/chapter3.md

 Wilcox, 2011).

-The aim of the project is therefore to engineer this architecture and provide a basic proof-of-concept implementation of the system, with the core of the chatbot system being an easy to replace implementation detail rather than the core focus of the project effort.
+The aim of the project is therefore to engineer this architecture and provide a basic proof-of-concept implementation of the system, with the core framework of the chatbot system being an easy to replace implementation detail rather than the core focus of the project effort.